krei-se/droidfor.ge/README.md

 This will turn your androids into somewhat working and secure linux machines without raising your pinky all that much.
 I wrote this to have customers get usable devices in the managed domains i set up which provide an environment that has certain standards like NFS-Servers at shares.domain.tld or homes.domain.tld - you can skip those, but it's meant for these mainly.

-If you are used to having control an reproducible setup of your debian-machine this tool is the right tool for you.
+If you are used to having control over a reproducible setup for your debian-machine this tool is the right tool for you.

-If you want to customize this to your usecase PLEASE FORK IT AND DON'T BUG ME WITH ISSUES.
+If you want to customize this to your usecase just fork it, issues should be about the usecase here, not yours!

 Its roughly 2-step: